elf4j/elf4j-provider/README.md

   due to the buffering effect of `cat`.

-  Such external moves for data shipping performance, though, are considered outside the scope of application-level logging.
+  Such external setups for data shipping performance, though, are considered outside the scope of application-level logging.
 They may be more important to the application's monitoring/observability that has different (often more relaxed) performance requirements than the business domain workflow.